sk8board/DCC_MicroPython_Decoder_for_Pico_RP2040/README.md

-# DCC MicroPython Decoder for Pico RP2040 and Pico 2 RP2340
+# DCC MicroPython Decoder for Pico RP2040

 Work In Progress